nithya252006/loan-_utilization-_tracking-via-mobile-application/Design_review.md

 Design Review:

 Project Title:
-Loan Tracking and Utilization Monitoring System
+Loan Tracking and Utilization Monitoring Application

 1. Introduction:
-The Loan Tracking and Utilization Monitoring System is a mobile-based application developed to monitor loan usage, track expenses, manage supporting documents, generate utilization reports, and send reminders to beneficiaries.
+The Loan Tracking and Utilization Monitoring Application is a mobile-based application developed to monitor loan usage, track expenses, manage supporting documents, generate utilization reports, and send reminders to beneficiaries.
 The system improves transparency and accountability in loan fund utilization.

 2. Design Objectives:
 The primary objectives of the system design are: